Clay Sherman of the NJ DEP discussed a flood mitigation project along the Hudson River.

 Pre-Calculus is an integrated course in advanced algebra and trigonometry, whose unifying link is the concept of function.
 The work strengthens students’ conceptual understanding of problems and mathematical reasoning is emphasized throughout.
 To prepare students to continue their studies with calculus, the course emphasizes graphing and curve-sketching, with extensive use of technology.
 Students work through an advanced analysis of polynomial, rational, exponential and logarithmic functions.
 In addition, all trigonometric functions and properties are covered extensively, while elements of limits and differential calculus are introduced.

 Major year course.
 3 credits.
-Form V. Prerequisite: Advanced Algebra & Trigonometry Honors.
+Form V. Prerequisite: Advanced Algebra & Trigonometry Honors or departmental permission.

 This course is designed for students who plan to study A.P.
 Calculus.
 The concepts of algebraic functions, exponential and logarithmic functions, numbers and number systems, trigonometric functions, analytic geometry, limits of functions, limits of series and sequences, and vectors are some of the topics covered.
 The concepts of differential calculus are covered in detail including applications such as optimization problems, related rate problems, and curve sketching.